jmsweb/card-shuffler/README.md

 1. Clone the repository to a local machine
 2. Navigate to card-shuffler
-3. Run command 'mvn clean install' in a terminal
+3. Run command 'mvn clean package' in a terminal
 4. Run command 'java -jar card-deck/target/card-deck.jar'

 ## Explanation